What are the risks and dangers of a truffle ceremony?

 What is a truffle ceremony?

-Overview of key risks
+Overview of the main risks

 Physical complications